mattgemmell/TaskPaperRuby/README.md

 The [MIT license](http://choosealicense.com/licenses/mit/).

-If you need a difference license, feel free to ask.
+If you need a different license, feel free to ask.
 I'm flexible about this.

 ## Why did you make it?